333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

 Ms. Evangelis is a member of the California bar and is admitted to practice in the Supreme Court of the United States, several U.S. Courts of Appeal across the country, and all federal courts in California.
 Ms. Evangelis serves on the board of the California Women’s Law Center and as an Advisory Board Member of the Los Angeles Greek Film Festival.
 She serves on the State Appellate Judicial Evaluation Committee of the Los Angeles Bar Association and is also a Member of the Board of Trustees of the NYU Law School as well as St. James Episcopal School.

-In 2018, she was selected by The American Lawyer as a Litigator of the Week based on her win on behalf of GrubHub in the first federal case regarding the classification of workers in the “gig” economy.
+In its annual Top Verdicts of California 2018 feature, the Daily Journal recognized Ms. Evangelis for three of her litigation successes where she was able to obtain record verdicts for clients Uber, Kimberly-Clark and Grubhub.
+In 2018, she was selected by The American Lawyer as a Litigator of the Week based on her win on behalf of Grubhub in the first federal case regarding the classification of workers in the “gig” economy.
 In 2016 and 2017, the Daily Journal named her to its list of Top Women Lawyers, and in 2013, she was named by the Daily Journal as one of the “Top 20 California Attorneys Under 40.”
 She has been listed in Law360’s “Rising Stars” for 2013 and 2015 in Appellate Law, a Class Actions “Rising Star” for 2014, and in 2016, she was recognized as a “Class Action MVP” by Law360.
 She was selected by her peers for inclusion in The Best Lawyers in America© in the field of Appellate Practice from 2014-2019 and was also named “Los Angeles Appellate Lawyer of the Year” by Best Lawyers®.
 In addition, Ms. Evangelis has been recognized by The Recorder as one of California’s “Lawyers on the Fast Track,” and was selected as one of “Greek America’s Forty under 40” by the Greek America Foundation.
 Southern California Super Lawyers named her as a “Super Lawyer” in Los Angeles Magazine in the category of Appellate Law, and she was recognized as one of the “25 Most Intriguing Greek Americans of 2010” by Greek America Magazine for her work challenging Proposition 8.
 Benchmark Litigation has listed Ms. Evangelis on their “Under 40 Hot List,” which honors the achievements of the nation’s most accomplished legal partners of the age of forty or younger.
 Benchmark Litigation also recognized her as a 2019 “Labor & Employment Star,” as well as a California “Future Litigation Star” in their 2018 and 2019 editions.

 New York University - 2003 Juris Doctor